Molaaaaaaa/MIRROR/README.md

 ## Dataset

+**MIRROR-Violence (MIRROR-V)**, a six-year longitudinal youth survey dataset with complete multi-year records for 100 participants.
 The dataset is derived from the **Korean Children and Youth Panel Survey (KCYPS)**, a nationally representative longitudinal study tracking adolescents from 2018 to 2023.

 ### Data Structure